John Brownless1

 Last Edited=29 Dec 2006

-James Shaw was born about 1803 in Whitby, Yorkshire, England.3,4 He married Sarah Greathead on 16 May 1826 in Hutton Magna, Yorkshire, England.1,5 James was listed as head of household in the census of 30 March 1851 at 1 Zetland Square, Redcar, Yorkshire, England, James was a fish dealer lin with his wife and children Ann, Hannah and James.6 James was listed as the head of the family of on the census of 7 April 1861 in 7 South Terrace, Redcar, Yorkshire, England, James was a fish dealer living with his wife and son James who was working as an agricultural labourer.7 He died on 23 February 1870 in Guisborough, Yorkshire, England.3,2,8
+James Shaw was born about 1803 in Whitby, Yorkshire, England.3,4 He married Sarah Greathead on 16 May 1826 in Hutton Magna, Yorkshire, England.1,5 James was listed as head of household in the census of 30 March 1851 at 1 Zetland Square, Redcar, Yorkshire, England, James was a fish dealer lin with his wife and children Ann, Hannah and James.6 James was listed as the head of the family of on the census of 7 April 1861 in 7 South Terrace, Redcar, Yorkshire, England, James was a fish dealer living with his wife and son James who was working as an agricultural labourer.7 James died on 23 February 1870 in Guisborough, Yorkshire, England.3,2,8

 Children of James Shaw and Sarah Greathead